kgdunn/pid-book/univariate-review/univariate-review.rst

 		:width: 750px
 		:scale: 50

 The R plot rescales the Y-axis (sample quantiles) back to the original units to make interpretation easier.
 We expect some departure from the 45 degree line due to the fact that these are only a sample of data.
 However, large deviation indicates the data are not normally distributed.
-An error region can be superimposed around the 45 degree line, but this is not discussed here (see enrichment topics).
+An error region can be superimposed around the 45 degree line, but this is not discussed here.

-The qq-plot, quantile-quantile plot, shows the quantiles of 2 distributions against each other.
+The qq-plot, :index:`quantile-quantile plot`, shows the quantiles of 2 distributions against each other.
 In fact, we can use the horizontal axis for any distribution, it need not be the theoretical normal distribution.
 We might be interested if our data follow an `F-distribution <http://en.wikipedia.org/wiki/F-distribution>`_ (not covered in this book), then we could use the quantiles for that theoretical distribution on the horizontal axis.

-**Enrichment topics**

 #.
 Add the ``car`` library to R (see the *Package Installer* menu option) and use the ``qq.plot(yields)`` function to see the error bars for the yield data.